 You might find your options for when you can travel are more limited as you have fewer seats to pick from.

-On a Hikari train (one of the ones you can use with Japan Rail Pass), for example, only 35 seats are available in the Ordinary Class cars for those travelling with oversize baggage – about a third of the reserved seats available.
+On a Hikari train (one of the ones you can use with Japan Rail Pass), for example, only 35 seats are available in the Ordinary Class cars for those travelling with oversized baggage – about a third of the reserved seats available.

-This might not matter on a normal day, but if you’re travelling in a busy period this could delay your departure by quite a bit if everyone else has already booked the slots before you.
+This might not matter on a normal day, but if you’re travelling in a busy period, this could delay your departure by quite a bit if everyone else has already booked the slots before you.

 It Might Cost More